-Awards include joint winner of the West Cork Chamber Music Festival Composers’ Competition and runner up in the Cappella Nova Composers’ Competition and the Walter and Dinah Wolfe Competition.
-She is an Associate Member of the London Symphony Orchestra Soundhub.
+Awards include shortlisted for the Scottish Awards for New Music Dorico Award for Small / Medium Scale Work in 2019 and 2020, joint-winner of the West Cork Chamber Music Festival Composers’ Competition and runner-up in the Cappella Nova Composers’ Competition and the Walter and Dinah Wolfe Memorial Award.

 MMus, Royal Conservatoire of Scotland

 Violin Performance1 Sep 2014 - 1 Jun 2016

 BMus, Royal Holloway University of London1 Sep 2011 - 1 Jun 2014